GoogleChrome/developer.chrome.com/site/en/blog/viewport-resize-behavior/index.md

   </figcaption>
 </figure>

-Each of the listed behaviors differently affects the size and/or position of certain elements on web pages, namely:

-- Elements that rely on [viewport-relative units](https://web.dev/learn/css/sizing/#viewport-relative-units).
-- Elements that rely on `position: fixed;`.
-- Elements that are sized to take up the visual space.

-Depending on which browser and OS combination a visitor uses, layout changes might occur, beyond your control.
+Depending on which browser and OS combination a visitor uses, one of the behaviors is used, beyond your control.

 ## Mapping the various resize behaviors